9 of the Best Water Party Games

 Kids of all ages love this water game, so much so that it’s regularly in the top 10 favourite party games of all time!
 Here’s how to play it.
 All you need is some paper cups, water and some willing participants.
 Create two teams lined up one behind each other and hand everyone a cup.
 Fill the starting players cup with water, once filled the first player will raise the filled cup over and behind their head and pour the water for the next player to catch in their cup.
 Once a player has poured their water, they'll join the back of the line an repeat.
 Whichever team reaches the finish line with the most amount of water in their cup wins!

 This is so easy to set up and will provide hours of fun and tons of laughter.
-Take our Water Slide Wipeout (coming soon) and spray the entire water slide with water and lay the hose at the top of the slide so the water continues to run down.
+Take a water slide and spray the entire water slide with water and lay the hose at the top of the slide so the water continues to run down.
 Make sure there are no rocks or sharp objects sticking up to puncture the plastic or hurt children.
 Then, dressed in their swimming costumes or trunks, get them to slide down one by one – some going headfirst, feet first or even cross legged.
 Make it competitive party game by marking who gets the furthest on the slide.

 Pair off kids into teams of two and line them up facing one another about 3ft apart.
 Give each team a water balloon.
 Players throw the water balloon back and forth, taking a step back after each successful toss, widening the distance between them.
 The team that can toss the balloon the farthest without dropping or exploding the water balloon wins.